humayunjamal/kuberator/README.md

 According to the module configurations you can create SPOT ASG per AZ or ON DEMAND ASG per AZ or a combination of both with SYSTEM WORKER NODES ASG

+Please review all the files to provide appropriate values for eg VPC ID , Subnet IDS , ASG names in terraform codebase and plugin configurations in eks-plugins directory.

+kuberator.sh file is the actual recipe of the k8 add ons